Duke of Deception: Who's Who in the DC Universe

 Between March 1985 and April 1987, DC Comics published Who's Who in the DC Universe, an encyclopedia-style limited series cataloguing the company’s characters.
 The entry for the Duke of Deception featured in issue #7 (September 1985) is somewhat anomalous for Who's Who in that it offers a visual representation of the character that had never actually appeared in a DC Comics publication.
 Instead, it blends various disparate designs from the Duke's then-43-year history into a single composite likeness, mixing elements from several of his Golden and Bronze Age looks.
 In an illustration by José Delbo and inker Bob Smith, the Duke is presented with the body of the Mephistophelian middle-aged man who debuted in Wonder Woman #217.
-However, he is outfitted in a better-fitting version of the Greco-Roman armor designed by Harry G. Peter way back in Wonder Woman #2, and the armor is not pale blue but indigo, like that worn by the handsome Earth-2 Duke in Wonder Woman #239-240.
+However, he is outfitted in a more svelt version of the Greco-Roman armor designed by Harry G. Peter way back in Wonder Woman #2.
+This armor is not pale blue but indigo, like that worn by the handsome Earth-2 Duke in Wonder Woman #239-240.
 Although the accompanying text states that he is 5'11", he is neither the statuesque, box-jawed Duke, nor the shriveled Duke of the Golden Age.